Updated on Jan 6, 2026 10:37 IST

 Food Technology Course Levels

-Food Technology Courses Eligibility Criteria
+Food Technology Course Eligibility Criteria

-UG: Class 12 along with entrance examination
+UG: Class 12, along with the entrance exam

 PG: BTech + Entrance Exam